Virtua Tennis 4: Reception

 The game received "mixed or average reviews" on all platforms except the World Tour Edition, which received "generally favorable reviews", according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of three nines and one eight for the PlayStation Vita version, and 31 out of 40 for the PS3 and Xbox 360 versions, while Famitsu X360 gave the latter console version a score of 32 out of 40.

 GameZone said of the Xbox 360 version, "By and large, Virtua Tennis 4 does adhere strongly to its roots, bringing enough excitement to lure a wider audience.
 However, it would be useful for a study to be conducted of similar titles, so that these updated features could find their way into the beloved franchise."
 GameSpot said of the PS3 and Xbox 360 versions, "In almost every respect, Virtua Tennis 4 is outclassed by its rival Top Spin 4" because Virtua Tennis 4 has annoying music, too simple controls and unrealistic sound effects.

-The game sold over a million.
+The game sold over a million copies.